ICF ACC Requirements, Costs & Certification Guide 2026

 - Length and intensity of your chosen training program (some are 6 months, others run 12–18 months)

-- How quickly you accumulate 100+ coaching hours
+- How quickly you accumulate 100+ coaching hours — coaches who start working with clients during training finish faster

 - ICF application processing time (typically 3–6 weeks)